Weather Closure: Monday, February 23 Open or Close Alert Message

 Background

 Dr. Susie Agostine joined the faculty at Western New England University in Spring 2024 as a faculty member of the program.
-Prior to this, Dr. Agostine worked in outpatient pediatrics with early intervention, preschool, and school aged populations.
+Prior to this, Dr. Agostine worked in outpatient pediatrics with early intervention, preschool, and school-aged populations.
 Dr. Agostine is an active member of AOTA, MAOT, TASH, and the Society for the Study of Occupation: USA.

 Dr. Agostine's primary areas of clinical interest include building relationships with clients who are non-speaking, collaborating with families in early intervention, and increasing participation of children who live in complex bodies.
-Currently, Dr. Agostine is teaching the Research/Evidence Based Practice I & II Series and co-teaching Occupational Performance: Infants & Young Children I with Dr. Wells.
+Currently, Dr. Agostine is teaching the Research/Evidence-Based Practice I & II Series and co-teaching Occupational Performance: Infants & Young Children I with Dr. Wells.
 Dr. Agostine’s research interests include exploring how children who communicate through non-symbolic means make meaning and build relationships with familiar communication partners, the impact of attunement on relationships and communication, embodiment in parenting, and the use of assistive and augmentative communication (AAC) technology in occupational therapy sessions.
 In her free time, Dr. Agostine enjoys bike riding, hiking, and camping with her husband and young daughter, doing yoga, and baking sweet treats!

 Publications